2000 - 2006

 Never afraid to call it like he saw it, Dick was a modern day replication of Hiram Conibear.
 His promotion of the sport, like Conibear, was so passionate that it brought him close to the brink a number of times.
-But the passion was also contagious, inspiring a renaissance of the sport in Seattle throughout the 70's and into the 80's, catapulting the program into the modern era we see today (see: Dick Erickson).
+But the passion was also contagious, inspiring a renaissance of the sport in Seattle throughout the 70's and into the 80's, catapulting the program into the modern era we see today.
+For more on this exceptional man and Washington legend, see our page dedicated to Dick Erickson.
 Washington Athletic Department photo.

 California was now working on their fourth championship year.
 If there was any doubt before there was none now.
 The Bears were the dominant player in collegiate rowing.
 In no time in their history had they ever had a streak like this on the national level, going undefeated for three straight years.
 It was an impressive, historical performance.